Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Further Analysis

 \subsection{Advance Purchasing under an Initial-Belief Reference Distribution}

-In the previous sections, I established that under Assumption \ref{assu:recent_belief}, loss aversion increases a consumer's inclination to pre-purchase, where this assumption posits that a consumer's reference distribution is shaped by her recent beliefs.
+In the previous sections, it was shown that under Assumption \ref{assu:recent_belief} that a consumer's reference distribution is shaped by recent beliefs, loss aversion increases the inclination to pre-purchase.

-This subsection aims to elucidate how the absence of influence from the previous stage, a consequence of Assumption \ref{assu:recent_belief}, derives the consumer behavior.
-To do this, I examine and contrast the consumer behavior under Assumption \ref{assu:recent_belief} with the behavior observed under its opposite assumption where the reference distribution remains static and does not adjust to recent beliefs when transitioning to the second stage.
+This subsection aims to shed light on how the absence of influence from the previous stage, a consequence of Assumption \ref{assu:recent_belief}, derives the consumer behavior.
+To do this, I examine and contrast the consumer behavior under Assumption \ref{assu:recent_belief} with the behavior observed under an alternative assumption where the reference distribution remains static and does not adjust to recent beliefs when transitioning to the second stage.

-Hereafter, consider a contrasting scenario in which an alternative assumption applies:
+Hereafter, consider a scenario under an alternative assumption:

 \begin{assumption} In each decision stage, the consumer's reference distribution is determined by her initial belief, which is her belief established at the beginning of the advance-purchase stage. \end{assumption}